corgibytes/styleguide/content-style-guide/02-voice-and-tone.html.md

 * Informal but not sloppy
 * Helpful but not overbearing
 * Expert but not bossy
-* Weird but not inappropriate
+* Precise but not pedantic

 ## Tone

-MailChimp’s tone is usually informal, but it’s always more important to be clear than entertaining.
+Corgibytes’s tone is usually informal, but it’s always more important to be clear than entertaining.
 When you’re writing, consider the reader’s state of mind.
-Are they relieved to be finished with a campaign?
-Are they confused and seeking our help on Twitter?
-Are they curious about a post on our blog?
+Are they looking for help to a technical problem?
+Are they looking for a vendor to help them make their code easier to work with?
+Are they curious about our culture or technical philosophy?
 Once you have an idea of their emotional state, you can adjust your tone accordingly.

-MailChimp has a sense of humor, so feel free to be funny when it’s appropriate and when it comes naturally to you.
+Corgibytes has a sense of humor, so feel free to be funny when it’s appropriate and when it comes naturally to you.
 But don’t go out of your way to make a joke—forced humor can be worse than none at all.
 If you’re unsure, keep a straight face.

 ## Style tips

-Here are a few key elements of writing MailChimp’s voice.
+Here are a few key elements of writing Corgibytes’s voice.
 For more, see the [Grammar and mechanics section](/04-grammar-and-mechanics.html.md).

 * [**Active voice**](/04-grammar-and-mechanics.html.md/#header-3-active-voice) Use active voice.
 Avoid passive voice.
 * [**Avoid slang and jargon**](/04-grammar-and-mechanics.html.md/#header-3-slang-and-jargon) Write in plain English.
 * [**Write positively**](/04-grammar-and-mechanics.html.md/#header-3-write-positively) Use positive language rather than negative language.

-## A note about Freddie
+## A note about Ein

+Ein is Corgibytes's mascot.
+Ein is a girl and uses she/her pronouns.
+Ein's name is one syllable and pronounced like the body part eye, with an n on the end.
+Not "in" or "Ian".

+Scott used Ein as the inspiration for our name.
+She helped keep Scott and Andrea company in the early days of the company.
+She lived a long and happy life and passed away at the age of 16 in 2018.
+Scott wrote a [blog post](https://corgibytes.com/blog/2019/11/07/commemorating-ein/) commemorating her that you can read to get a sense of who she was.

-Freddie is MailChimp's mascot.
-He’s been around in various forms since the company's beginning, and he captures the spirit of our brand’s personality.
-He smiles, winks, and sometimes high-fives, but he does not talk.
-Don't write in his voice.
-For more on how to use Freddie, see our [Brand Assets](http://mailchimp.com/about/brand-assets/).
+Ein has been a part of Corgibytes since the company's beginning, and she captures the spirit of our brand’s personality.
+She has a "wrench bone" in her mouth, ready to help make the world's code better with a friendly, can-do attitude.
+Ein does not talk.
+Don't write in her voice.